National Farm & Ranch Business Management Education Association, Inc.

 • To achieve the goal of improved farm and family decision making, resulting in increased farm profitability and sustainability

-ABOUT KFMA SE: KFMA SE provides a farm business analysis educational program to member farm families in a 20-county area.
-Principal crops are corn, soybeans, wheat, and livestock forages.
-This is also a livestock intensive area of Kansas.
-Average farm size is 1,450 crop acres.
+ABOUT KFMA SC: KFMA SC provides a farm business analysis educational program to member farm families in a 11-county area.
+Principal crops are wheat, corn, soybeans, and grain sorghum.
+Livestock enterprises in SC Kansas are primarily focused on beef production.
+Average farm size is 1,850 crop acres.

-APPLICATION DATE: Screening of applications will begin on May 6, 2024, and will continue until the position is filled.
-Starting date is negotiable with the KFMA SE Board of Directors and KFMA Executive Director.
+APPLICATION DATE: Screening of applications will begin on February 13, 2025, and will continue until the position is filled.
+The starting date for this position is negotiable with the KFMA, SC Board of Directors and KFMA Executive Director.

-SALARY: Commensurate with training and experience as negotiated by the Department of Agricultural Economics, Kansas State University; the Board of Directors of Kansas Farm Management Association, Southeast; and the applicant.
+SALARY: Commensurate with training and experience as negotiated by the Department of Agricultural Economics, Kansas State University; the Board of Directors of Kansas Farm Management Association, South Central; and the applicant

 BENEFITS: This is an unclassified position in the Department of Agricultural Economics, Kansas State University.
 The K-State benefit package includes a retirement plan, group health and life insurance, worker’s compensation, vacation, sick leave and other benefits.
 For additional information on benefits, see http://www.k-state.edu/hr/benefits/overview/.